BLE-LTER/ble-metadata-template/data_submission_instructions.md

 ## Related Publications

 Here's a place to establish relationships between the data and any related publication(s), which is important for the audience of both data and papers.
-There are three possible relationships: (1) the dataset is citing the publication in some way, (2) if the publication uses the data, and (3) if the publication is ABOUT the data, i.e. a data paper.
+There are three possible relationships: (1) the dataset is citing the publication in some way, (2) if the publication uses the data, and (3) if the publication is ABOUT the data, i.e., a data paper.
 For example: Wilson AM, Jetz W (2016) Remotely Sensed High-Resolution Global Cloud Dynamics for Predicting Ecosystem and Biodiversity Distributions.
 PLoS Biol 14(3): e1002415. https://doi.org/10.1371/journal.pbio.1002415.

  If your publication(s) will come out after the data is archived, let us know and we can establish this linkage in a metadata revision.